-If repairs need to be made, contact PCS Edventures at (208) 343-3110 or send an email to rubiq@edventures.com with the following information:
+If repairs need to be made, contact PCS Edventures at (208) 343-3110 or submit a support ticket at rubiq@edventures.com with the following information:

 - 1. Contact person and telephone number at which they can be reached. - 2.
 School/organization - 3.
 Purchase order and sales order #'s - 4.
 As complete of a description of the problem as possible.